micah1701/node1/src/app/README.md

 **Note:** For `public_key` encryption type, the `private_key` field contains encrypted data that must be decrypted client-side.

+**Ed25519 Exception:** If the application uses Ed25519 public key encryption, the server can decrypt the data using the stored public key, so the `private_key` field will contain the actual decrypted private key.

 #### List Private Keys
 ```http
 GET /api/keychain/apps/{account_id}/private-keys